mweitzel/step/README.md

 step
 ===========

-A simple JS game engine with an easy API.
+A small JS game engine with a smaller API.
 It provides access to true fixed update calls that are aware of input.

 core.js is where its at.
-It creates the two key objects, **Core** and **Input**
+It exports the key object `Core`, created with `var core = new Core(window, canvasContext)`

 ## Core